xmake-io/xmake-docs/plugin/builtin_plugins.md

 - runself (shell) self-compile installation package
 - zip/tar.gz binary package
 - zip/tar.gz source package
-- RPM binary installation package (to be supported)
+- RPM binary installation package
-- SRPM source code installation package (to be supported)
+- SRPM source code installation package
 - DEB binary installation package (to be supported)

 Here is a complete example, we can take a brief look at it first: